prvn2004/BackendX/README.md

 ## Future Development

-* **Integration with specific LLMs:** Connect the pipeline to powerful LLMs like GPT-3 or BERT for advanced language processing capabilities.
+* **Integration with specific LLMs:** Connect the pipeline to powerful LLMs like GPT-4o and Whisper for voice command.
 * **Enhanced User Interface:** Develop a user-friendly interface (e.g., web or mobile app) to interact with the AI assistant, submit data, and view results.
 * **Expansion of AI Capabilities:**  Implement more sophisticated AI functionalities, like personalized recommendations, sentiment analysis, or automated task completion based on user data and LLM insights.